‘Trump said to do so’: Accounts of rioters who say the president spurred them to rush the Capitol could be pivotal testimony

 Investigators allege Sanford can be seen in video footage hurling a fire extinguisher at a group of police officers on the West Terrace of the Capitol.
 The extinguisher struck one officer in the head, then ricocheted and hit two other officers — one of whom was not wearing a helmet.

-Sanford has been charged with knowingly entering a restricted building, disorderly conduct on the Capitol ground and assaulting an officer.
+Sanford has been charged with knowingly entering a restricted building, disorderly conduct on the Capitol grounds and assaulting an officer.

-In an interview, Sanford’s attorney, Enrique A. Latoison, said he is not part of any extremist group but was caught up in the moment — and that Trump bore responsibility.
+In an interview, Sanford’s attorney, Enrique A. Latoison, said Sanford is not part of any extremist group but was caught up in the moment — and that Trump bore responsibility.

 “You have a 55-year-old man, retired from firefighting for 26 years.
 He’s never been arrested.
 A family man with three kids, law-abiding guy who barbecues and has a nice smoker.
 He doesn’t just get up and say, ‘I am going to go and get arrested, I’m going to go to the Capitol,’ ” Latoison said, adding that Sanford is remorseful for his actions.